SynapseMedia/nucleus/README.md

 "A _resolver_ is a set of instructions, expressed as a Python class.
 A _gateway_ will execute a resolver to fetch content from various sources." - @aphelionz

-Resolvers implement the logic necessary for the fetch, preprocessing, cleaning and schematization of data from any available resource.
+Resolvers implement the logic necessary for fetch, preprocessing, cleaning and schematization of data from any available resource.
 Based on the following class abstraction we can see the methods required for the development of a
 resolver: